Expensify/App/docs/articles/expensify-classic/getting-started/playbooks/Expensify-Playbook-For-Small-To-Medium-Sized-Businesses.md

 1. From the *Reports* tab, select the down arrow next to *New Report* and select *Bill*
 2. Next, enter the Supplier’s email address, the Merchant name, the total amount, and the date
 3. At this point, you can also upload an attachment to further validate the bill if necessary
-4. Click *Submit*, we’ll forward the newly created bill directly to your Supplier.
+4. Click *Submit*, and we’ll forward the newly created bill directly to your Supplier.

 ![Send bills directly from Expensify](https://help.expensify.com/assets/images/playbook-new-bill.png){:width="100%"}